 “I love Ahrefs.com and use it every day.
 It keeps track of my websites’ rankings, my competitors’ rankings, backlinks, how much traffic I’m getting, how much my website is worth and more.
 One of the best uses for it is to spy on competitors and see what they have done in order to be successful.
 You can see each and every backlink they have and especially what pages of theirs are popular.
 It even allows you to analyze other websites to see what keywords they are ranking for that you are not.
 It basically tells you what to write about, what kind and how many backlinks you need, and how far away you are from that #1 spot!” – Dane Kolbaba, Watchdog Pest Control

 Pros: Free tools directly from Google, applies across Google platforms

-Cons: Limited data (keyword, custom fields or tags), displays basic business info, so users might not click through to website
+Cons: Limited data (keyword, custom fields, or tags), displays basic business info, so users might not click through to a website

 What Experts Say:

 “GMB is a must for local and online presence, as well as ranking in the local map pack.
 As the saying goes: “No GMB, no local ranking” (at least on Google).
 GMB can also be used to showcase products, services and posts detailing events or others goings on of a company.
 As well, actively posting on GMB is a local ranking factor.” – Andrew Jacobson, 9thCo

 What It Does: Service to monitor, maintain and troubleshoot your site’s presence in Google search results